 Of the major historical fisheries in the CCE, probably the most noteworthy is the Pacific sardine fishery, immortalized by John Steinbeck in Cannery Row.
 Although sardines had been fished in California waters since the mid-1800s, markets for canned sardines (and later highly lucrative markets for fishmeal and fertilizer) did not develop until World War I, largely in response to declining salmon canning opportunities in California.
 Sardine fishing rapidly expanded throughout the coast, from British Columbia to Southern California, and coastwide landings grew from roughly 70,000 metric tons per year in 1920 to a peak of over 700,000 metric tons in 1936.
-Both the sardine population and the fishery began to decline sharply shortly after World War II, with the sardines disappearing sequentially from north to south, leading to debates that continue to this day regarding the relative contributions of fishing and environment with respect to the interactions between fisheries and climate more generally.
+Both the sardine population and the fishery began to decline sharply shortly after World War II, with sardines disappearing sequentially from north to south, leading to debates that continue to this day regarding the relative contributions of fishing and environment with respect to the interactions between fisheries and climate more generally.
 By the time the fishery was closed in 1968, the sardine population had declined by several orders of magnitude, and fluctuations were noted in other CPS fisheries as well.
+After remaining scarce for several decades, sardine populations began to rise in the mid-1980s.
+By the 1990's, sardine were once again targets of commercial landings, and sardine were once again caught as far north as Vancouver Island.
+In the mid-2000's, however, populations again began to decline and once again fell first in the north and then in the south.
+By 2015, sardine were at low enough levels that the PFMC closed the directed commercial sardine fishery.
+As of 2020, sardine population size was low throughout the CCE.

 The Pacific mackerel (Scomber japonicus) fishery was closed in 1972 as a result of declines in that population (which reversed in the late 1970s), while the anchovy fishery grew in the 1960s and 1970s, apparently in response to increases in abundance.
-Decades of studies devoted to understanding the proximate causes of the sardine decline, and comparable declines and dynamics in other ecosystems, have lead researchers to appreciate the role of climate in driving variability in the abundance and productivity of CPS, and it is now generally accepted that the sardine fishery exacerbated what would have likely been a natural decline in the abundance of sardine in the 1950s and 1960s (Baumgartner 1992, MacCall 1996, Chavez et al. 2003, Checkley et al. 2009).
+Decades of studies devoted to understanding the proximate causes of the sardine decline, and comparable declines and dynamics in other ecosystems, have lead researchers to appreciate the role of climate in driving variability in the recruitment and ultimately population sizes of CPS, and it is now hypothesized that the sardine fishery exacerbated what would have likely been a natural decline in the abundance of sardine in the 1950s and 1960s (Baumgartner 1992, MacCall 1996, Chavez et al. 2003, Checkley et al. 2009).
 The recovery of Pacific sardines in the 1980s and 1990s was generally associated with changes in environmental conditions, resulting in a resurgent fishery as well as a more conservative management regime.
-However, uncertainties remain with respect to understanding the principle drivers of sardine productivity and the optimal management measures for balancing conservation needs with fisheries.
+However, there is still limited understanding of the specific environmental mechanisms that induce recruitment fluctuation in CPS and the optimal management measures for balancing conservation needs with fisheries.